Select your local site for products and services by region

 The balanced fund advantage

-Personally, I follow a slightly different approach – one published by financial advisor and author Rick Ferri, CFA®.
-He advocates for a four-fund portfolio that includes US stocks, international stocks, US investment grade corporate bonds, and real estate.
-I take some liberties and get that done with eight mutual funds.
+Financial advisor and author Rick Ferri, CFA®, advocates for a four-fund portfolio that includes US stocks, international stocks, US investment grade corporate bonds, and real estate.

 But the simplest approach is to buy a single balanced fund.
-The Moderate Allocation category is composed of balanced funds with 50–70% in stocks and the rest in bonds.
+The Moderate Allocation category is composed of balanced funds with 50%–70% in stocks and the rest in bonds.
 They may be used on a standalone basis or within a broader portfolio.
-Over 700 funds belong to the Moderate Allocation peer group with the oldest fund approaching its 100th birthday.
-By assets, the category ranks as the 6th largest and twice the size of the other four allocation categories combined (Figure 2).
+Nearly 450 funds belong to the Moderate Allocation peer group, with the oldest fund having a track record dating back to July 1929.
+By assets, the category ranks as the sixth largest and twice the size of the other four allocation categories combined (Figure 2).

 What about high-net-worth investors?

 While easy to implement, allocating to a single balanced fund isn’t ideal for high-net-worth investors for a number of reasons.
 First, these funds don’t offer any customization or flexibility – the portfolio manager determines the allocation, geographic diversification, market cap, credit quality, and duration.
 Second, the fees are inflexible to investment levels.
-All shareholders pay the same management fee, which averages 103 basis points for the category.
-Finally, these funds are insensitive to taxable investors with just 1% allocating to tax-exempt municipal bonds.
+All shareholders pay the same management fee, which averages 86 basis points for the category.
+Finally, these funds are insensitive to taxable investors with less than 1% allocated to tax-exempt municipal bonds.

 Fortunately, through a separately managed account (SMA), investors can own a simple 60/40 stock/bond portfolio with tax-efficiency, lower fees, and flexible customizations.
 The rub is that the minimums are higher – generally in the $250,000 range for this type of account.